-Tonight she was up and he remembered leading her to the centre of the floor, soft music drifting over them and she had walked into his arms, her buoyant mood infecting him.
-Over this past week, Chakotay had once more found his hopes rising that maybe this time, she was letting the walls down and was finally going to let him into her life.
+Tonight she was up and he remembered leading her to the centre of the floor, soft music drifting over them and she'd walked into his arms, her buoyant mood infecting him.
+Over this past week, Chakotay had once more found his hopes rising that maybe this time she was letting the walls down and was finally going to let him into her life.
 He knew from previous experience this was unlikely but hope sprung eternal.
 She moved against him as her perfume entranced him and the feel of the soft skin of her back against his hand burned into him.

-He suddenly pulled her towards the bar, needing to draw back a bit and regain some control.
+He pulled her towards the bar, needing to draw back a bit and regain some control.
 Kathryn suddenly was the one leading the way and within a short space of time had knocked back several drinks which he knew were not synthehol.

 The rest of the evening passed in a blur for him.
 They danced and chatted, flirted and played silly games, until they were the last ones left on the holodeck.
-Eventually at her suggestion, they ended up on the small balcony off the main room which had been programmed in for this celebration.
+Eventually, at her suggestion, they ended up on the small balcony off the main room which had been programmed in for this celebration.

 Without conscious thought, he found himself leaning towards her and as she turned to him, he brushed his lips gently across hers.
 For a moment, one sweet moment, she stayed in place and returned the kiss, even deepening it until she felt his arm go around her, then almost as if someone had dumped cold water over her, she pulled away, her face angry now.

-“I could be wrong but to the best of my knowledge, it's called a kiss.”
 He smiled.
+"I could be wrong but to the best of my knowledge, it's called a kiss."

-“That's not what I mean and you know it.”
 She pulled back further.
+"That's not what I mean and you know it."

-"Kathryn just what the hell is wrong with you?
-I thought you wanted this…” Without warning he felt her hand strike his face.
+"Kathryn, just what the hell is wrong with you?
+I thought you wanted this."
+Without warning he felt her hand strike his face.